#356) The Emperor Jones (1933)

-- Let’s get this out of the way: most of the controversy surrounding “The Emperor Jones” – then and now – was O’Neill’s abundant usage of the word “n****r”.
+- Let’s get this out of the way: most of the controversy surrounding “The Emperor Jones” – then and now – was O’Neill’s abundant usage of a certain racial slur that shall go unnamed.
 O’Neill based the character of Brutus off of a sailor he had known in his waterfront days, but at the end of the day this reasoning is still a white person defending their use of an offensive epithet.
 Charles Sidney Gilpin, Broadway’s original Brutus Jones, objected to the term and opted to substitute “negro” during his performances.
 When “Jones” was revived in 1925, O’Neill bypassed Gilpin in favor of a then-unknown Paul Robeson, which led to Robeson reprising the role for the film.
 It should go without saying, but O’Neill’s original text is restored for the film.

 - Screenwriter DuBose Heyward was a few years away from his most famous work, the libretto for “Porgy and Bess”.
 Everyone has a niche, apparently Heyward’s was writing super stereotypical dialogue for African-Americans.

 - Dudley Murphy got his start writing and directing shorts, including fellow NFR entries “St. Louis Blues” and “Black and Tan”, the latter also featuring “Jones” co-star Fredi Washington.